darkeclipz/blog/content/posts/mandelbrot-rust.md

 image = "0.24.4"
 {{< /highlight >}}

-And by importing the symbol.
+And by importing the symbol in the top of our program.

 {{< highlight rust >}}
 extern crate image;